 Her course "Female aspects of deity" was offered by the Centre for Continuing Education at the University of Sussex in an unbroken cycle from 1987 to 1994.
 The syllabus, included Goddesses of the World, Goddesses of Britain, and Goddesses of the Ancient Near East.
 She was joined by Magenta Wise who gave several classes on ritual and celebration in the same series.

-All copyright enquiries should be made in writing to Penny Barham (address above)
+All copyright enquiries should be made to Sara Longova at email@example.com

 Asphodel's articles on "The Goddess Movement in Britain Today" (Feminist Theology, a scholarly journal published by the Sheffield Academic Press, January 1994) and "The One and the Many: the Great Goddess Revisited" (Wood and Water 53, Winter Solstice 1995 and Feminist Theology, May 1997) have also been influential.

 Asphodel's book of collected poems Athene Revisited (Writers Workshop, Calcutta 1999) is bound in sari fabric and handcrafted in India.
-Again, this book is available from Penny at The Cot, Ovingdean Road, Ovingdean, BN2 7BB, UK and in the US from Luna Press, Box 15511, Kenmore Station, Boston MA 02215-0009.
-Website: www.thelunapress.com.
-Some of these poems have appeared in Voyages, Women's Poetry Publishing Collective, London 1977; If Women Want to Speak what Language do they Use?, Beyond Patriarchy Publications, London1977; One Foot on the Mountain, Onlywoman Press, London 1979; Panakeia, London 1980; Bread and Roses, Virago, London 1982; Arachne, Matriarchy Research and Reclaim Network, London 1984-91; Wood and Water, London 1985-99; Lunar Calendar, Luna Press, Boston 1990-99; GoddessingRegenerated,Malta, 1997-9; Gravesiana, Oxford 1998.
+Some of these poems have appeared in Voyages, Women's Poetry Publishing Collective, London 1977; If Women Want to Speak what Language do they Use?, Beyond Patriarchy Publications, London1977; One Foot on the Mountain, Onlywoman Press, London 1979; Panakeia, London 1980; Bread and Roses, Virago, London 1982; Arachne, Matriarchy Research and Reclaim Network, London 1984-91; Wood and Water, London 1985-99; Lunar Calendar, Luna Press, Boston 1990-2015; GoddessingRegenerated,Malta, 1997-9; Gravesiana, Oxford 1998.